 When Bulgaria Will Enter Schengen and ETIAS

-The ETIAS visa waiver for Europe will function similarly to the United States ESTA system, in that citizens from 60 eligible countries will be required to pre-register through the ETIAS visa application online for tourism or business travel to Bulgaria or any other Schengen Country.
+The ETIAS visa waiver for Europe will function similarly to the United States ESTA system, in that citizens from 60 eligible countries will be required to pre-register through the ETIAS application online for tourism or business travel to Bulgaria or any other Schengen Country.

 The Bulgaria ETIAS will allow for multiple stays of 90 days within a 180-day period in any Schengen country and will have a total validity of 3 years or until the corresponding passport expires.
 Eligible citizens will first have to meet the ETIAS requirements for Bulgaria before they can apply.